 Couvent de Jacobins is a Roman Catholic church and a beautiful example of Southern Gothic architecture in the centre of Toulouse.
 The slender columns holding up the roof of the church are especially iconic, with one column – known as ‘the Palm Tree’ – supporting 22 ribs of the vaulted roof, an impressive architectural feat at the time.

 The church’s large cloisters are also definitely worth a visit, with its long galleries facing into the well-kept garden in the centre.
 During the summer months, there are even chairs in the cloisters for sitting and enjoying the sun while taking a break from exploring the busy city outside.

 How to do it: To enter the church museum, the chapels and the cloisters, tickets can be purchased inside for a fee of €4 (or free with the city pass).
 The church museum is interactive with tablets and a family-friendly trail.
-You can find out more here.

 5. Take a Toulouse Food Tour

 You definitely can’t visit Toulouse, or anywhere else in France for that matter, without gorging on as much delicious French food as possible; pastries, cheese, cured meats.
-And a great way to find some of the best food in Toulouse is to take a guided food tour.
+And a great way to find some of the best food is to take a guided food tour.

-Taste of Toulouse is the first English language food tour in Toulouse, run by the lovely Jessica who is originally from the US but now lives in the French city.
+Taste of Toulouse is the first English language food tour in the city run by the lovely Jessica who is originally from the US but now lives in the French city.
 Jess is not only a certified French Wine Scholar but she also used to be a cheesemonger, both contributing to her amazing knowledge and passion for French food and wine.
 She set up the company 2 years ago.

 With Taste of Toulouse, you can choose from three options; a tour of Marché Victor Hugo, a chocolate and pastry tour, and cheese and wine tasting.